Tuesday, February 26, 2013

 Chapter 9: Dungko Legacy

-My great grandmother Rombis, a descendent of the Gomorun, married Gumpai, had five children - three daughters and two sons.
-Dungko (the eldest son), Gomingo, Kundipoi, Rampas (another son) and Lotimboi, the youngest daughter.
+My great-grandmother Rombis, a descendent of the Gomorun, married Gumpai, had five children - three daughters and two sons.
+Dungko (the eldest son), Gomingo, Kundipoi, Rampas (the second son) and Lotimboi, the youngest daughter.

 Rombis, wife of Gumpai,